-Release Modification 12.1(8a)EW Support for this command was introduced on the Catalyst 4500 series switch

-The vtp transparent command disables VTP from the domain but does not remove the domain from the switch.

-If the receiving switch is in transparent mode, the configuration is not changed.
+Syntax Description This command has no arguments or keywords.
+Defaults Disabled Command Modes VLAN configura ition mode Command History Release Modification 12.1(8a)EW Support for this command was introduced on the Catalyst 4500 series switch Usage Guidelines The vtp transpa switch. rent command disables VTP from the domain but does not remove the domain from the If the receiving switch is in transparent mode, the configuration is not changed.
 The switches in transparent mode do not participate in VTP.
-If you make VTP or VLAN configuration changes on a switch in transparent mode, the changes are not propagated to the other switches in the network.

-The vtp server command is similar to the no vtp transparent command, except that it does not return an error if the device is not in transparent mode.

-This example shows how to place the device in VTP transparent mode:
+If you make VTP or VLAN configuration changes as switch in transparent mode, the changes are not propagated to the other switches in the network. command is similar to the no vtp transparent command, except that it does not return evice is not in transparent mode.
+Examples This example shows how to place the device in VTP transparent mode: Switch(vlan-config)# vtp transparent Switch(vlan-config)# This example shows how to return the device to VTP server mode: Switch(vlan-cor Switch(vlan-cor nfig)# no vtp transparent nfig)# Related Commands Command Description show vtp Displays VTP statistics and domain information. vtp (global con mode) figuration Configures the name of a VTP configuration storage file.

-'''

-Switch(vlan-config)# vtp transparent

-Switch(vlan-config)#

-'''

-This example shows how to return the device to VTP server mode:

-'''

-Switch(vlan-config)# no vtp transparent

-Switch(vlan-config)#

-'''

-Command Description show vtp Displays VTP statistics and domain information. vtp (global configuration mode) Configures the name of a VTP configuration storage file.